0xprinc/checks-while-hacks/README.md

 2. Are events emitted for every storage mutating function?
 3. Check for correct inheritance, keep it simple and linear.
 (SWC-125)
 4. Interface contracts generally don't contain the function which is internal as internal functions are made to support the public functions in their logic.
-5. Use a `receive() external payable` function if the contract should accept transferred ETH.
+5. Use a `receive() external payable` function if the contract should accept transferred ETH and don't use if the contract don't accept the ether otherwise the funds could be stucted.
 6. Write down and test invariants about relationships between stored state.
 7. Is the purpose of the contract and how it interacts with others documented using natspec?
 8. The contract should be marked `abstract` if another contract must inherit it to unlock its full functionality.